 A lottery might sound like an extreme, baby-and-bathwater kind of solution.
 Not all scientific enquiry takes decades to play out, and sometimes there’s genuine agreement that a certain strand of research is important and timely.
 But perhaps we could keep a small proportion of the grant money for ideas where there’s a consensus among the expert panellists.
 Then we pluck out the bad ones and throw everything else into a pot.
 The trick with this triage would be to keep the bulk of the funds for the higher-risk, randomly selected proposals.
 My own view isn’t settled – I’ve run computer simulations for both scenarios, and while each one comes out looking better than the current system, the comparison between them is inconclusive.
 Other experts who study science funding, and accept the need for a lottery, still disagree about the best model (appropriately enough).
 More experiments are needed.

 The late Sir James Black, the Nobel prizewinning inventor of propranolol, said that the peer review system was the enemy of scientific creativity, and that his own work would have been impossible without Ahlquist’s theory.
 Scientific thinking can often lead to progress, but the institutions of science can also create a major regress.
 Let’s face it: getting a grant is a lottery anyway.
-We should at least make it official, so the whole process can be cheaper, fairer and more efficient.Make a donation
+We should at least make it official, so the whole process can be cheaper, fairer and more efficient.Support Aeon: make a one-off donation